hannahmypham/Supermart-Sales-Analysis/README.md

 3. What is the average profit margins?
 4. What region has the highest sales?
 5. What steps should marketing department take in the future to increase sales?

+## Tools used during analysis
+1. Excel basic functions (Calculation, YEAR, MONTH, TEXT) to extract data for analysis preparation
+2. Pivot Tables and Pivot Graphs to prepare reports and create breakdowns
+3. Pivot Graphs for single graphs
+4. Slicers with Macros to create interactive dashboard